whykusanagi/VTuberHub/README.md

 ## Notes

+- **Port Selection**: The default port `13121` is a custom port chosen to avoid conflicts with common software.
+It maps to Celeste themes/motifs and should not interfere with well-known services or applications.
 - The relay forwards packets exactly as received (no format conversion)
 - VBridger forwards data to VTube Studio (VBridger acts as a bridge between the relay and VTube Studio)
 - Warudo receives data directly from the relay
 - Each target receives an identical copy of every packet
 - No packet transformation or protocol translation occurs
+- **Windows Users**: Don't forget to configure Windows Firewall to allow UDP port 13121 (inbound) - see the "Windows Firewall Configuration" section

 ## Version